nickderaj/Nextjs-TS-Template/README.md

 ## Project Setup

 - To run the app, run `yarn install` and `yarn dev`.
+- You'll need to include your own environment variables from youre Firebase Project, check `env.example` for the required env. variables.
 - To run Jest, run `yarn test`.
 - The lint and formatting functions are `yarn lint` and `yarn prettier` respectively.
 - The lint function will auto-run when you try to commit to a git repo, set up in the .husky folder.